 Supervisor Ortiz-Velez has a degree in political science from the UW-Milwaukee and has been a Wisconsin-licensed real estate broker for over 15 years.
 Sylvia was born and raised in the district and has proudly been a volunteer in the community for many years prior to being elected.
 She has fought tirelessly on issues that our district has been presented with and she brings that passion with her to the County Courthouse on behalf of the people she is honored to serve.
 Sylvia understands the deep sense of pride that south siders share in our part of the County and has enthusiastically represented their interests both in and out of office.

-Sylvia sits on the Intergovernmental Relations Committee, the Judiciary, Safety and General Services Committee, and the Transportation, Public Works and Transit Committee.
+Sylvia serves as Vice-Chair of the Judiciary, Safety and General Services Committee and the Transportation, Public Works and Transit Committee, and sits on the Parks, Energy and Envionment Committee.
 She also is a member of the Mitchell Park Domes Task Force, and an UMOS advisory board.

 Sylvia represents one of the most diverse and unique districts in Milwaukee County and wants to make sure all people have a voice.
 Sylvia’s platform as County Supervisor is to re-vamp and preserve the Mitchell Park Domes to ensure its existence for generations to come, protect and expand public transit, practice fiscal responsibility while prioritizing vital public services to the people who need it the most and taking care of Milwaukee County’s most vulnerable citizens.

 Sylvia proudly resides in Milwaukee’s Walker's Square neighborhood.